Tax Facts 2022-23

 |CGT on qualifying disposals||10%||10%|

-- Disposals made by an individual or certain trustees can qualify for ER.
+- Disposals made by individuals or certain trustees can qualify for BADR.

-- The asset disposed of must have been owned for at least a year and be one of:
+- The asset disposed of must have been owned for at least two years and be one of:

 - a business or an interest in a business